Taking Lab Exams

 Important note: During the test, the right mouse button is disabled (for security reasons).
 Be sure you know how to accomplish the tasks described here using the left mouse button and Windows menus.

-9. When you are ready to submit the exam (or when time is up), rename the folder as discussed below and drag your completed lab exam folder onto the drop box folder for your section.
+9. When you are ready to submit the exam (or when time is up), rename the project folder that’s inside the workspace—details on how to do this are below—and drag it onto the dropbox folder that you were assigned to use.
 If you place your work into the wrong folder, you will not be able to retrieve it; just put another copy of your work into the correct folder.
 We do not consider your exam turned in until it is placed into the correct drop box.

-10. Important note: There is a Windows “feature” that can really mess up your submission.
+10. Important note: There is a Windows “feature” that can confuse one when making a submission.
 When you drag the folder over the dropbox and release the mouse button, a message may appear that warns you that once the folder is placed in the dropbox it cannot be accessed; it will ask if you wish to continue.
 Always click Yes.
 If you say No, Windows may place an empty folder into the drop box!
 You may be asked this question more than once; if so, answer Yes every time.

 Warning: Once you log out, all your work on the desktop will be lost, so be sure you submit your work to the dropbox before logging out!

-If you are taking this test during a retake session, you may either log out and leave, or you may ask the TA to retake a different exam and repeat steps 4 to 10 above; for example, if you just retook Lab Exam 3, you now retake any exam other then Exam 3.
+If this is an initial test, leave the room; you cannot do other work in this room during lab exam time.
+If you are taking this test during a retake session, you may either log out and leave, or you may ask the Retake Coordinator to retake a different exam and repeat steps 4 to 10 above; for example, if you just retook Lab Exam 3, you now retake any exam other then Exam 3.
 You must leave when then session is over, regardless of whether you have finished your test(s).

 Naming your Exam Folder